Utterby Halt railway station: Present day

 The halt was demolished by British Rail long before final closure of the line in December 1980 and little remains of it today.
 The crossing keeper's cottage survives in good condition as a private residence.
 Ludborough's old down distant signal post stands over the trackbed to the south towards Louth.

-On 28 September 1991, the Lincolnshire Wolds Railway obtained a Light Railway Order authorising the reinstatement of the East Lincolnshire Railway between and the former Keddington Road level crossing near Louth, which would include the line through Utterby.
+On 28 September 1991, the Lincolnshire Wolds Railway obtained the Grimsby and Louth Light Railway Order 1991 (SI 1991/2210) authorising the reinstatement of the East Lincolnshire Railway between and the former Keddington Road level crossing near Louth, which would include the line through Utterby.

 Future

 The Lincolnshire Wolds railway is currently extending towards Utterby Halt.
 The extension will be opened as soon as time and money permit.
 A run round loop operated by a two lever ground frame will eventually be installed here and will form the southern end of the railway for some time.

 However it will be some time before the level crossing will be re-instated.
 It is also very unlikely that a Halt will be built here as in BR days it never justified its own existence.
 The crossing again like Grainsby halt will probably end up being automatically worked.
 The old signal post will eventually be removed and restored for future use elsewhere on the railway.

 Eventually once the railway reaches Louth, a passing loop might be installed here to allow two train working.
 This would enable one train to pass another and allow greater scope for train running.